 Types of Fiber: The Difference Between Soluble and Insoluble Fiber

 We get it.
-You’ve been having some digestive issues and you need information on fiber, stat.
+You’ve been having some digestive issues and you need information on the types of fiber, stat.
 Well, we’re here to help.
 Fiber plays an important role in many biological processes in your body, but the simplest way to explain dietary fiber is to break it down into two basic types of fiber: soluble and insoluble.

 Soluble Fiber